dibope/mcserverstarter-3/README.md

 To use it for ur seedloaf server:
-1)Fork this and create 2 secrets named USERNAME, PASSWORD.
+1)Fork this and create 2 repository secrets named USERNAME, PASSWORD.
-3)Click run the selenium script then run workflow.
+3)Click Run the selenium script then Run workflow.
+Refresh page to view the run